-- Hardinge Approach to Hip Joint (Direct Lateral Approach) allows excellent exposure of the hip joint for joint replacement.
+Hardinge Approach to Hip Joint (or Direct Lateral Approach) allows excellent exposure to the hip joint for joint replacement.
 It avoids the need for trochanteric osteotomy.

 Hardinge Approach to Hip Joint (Direct Lateral Approach) is used for:

 - Total hip arthroplasty: it has lower rate of total hip prosthetic dislocations.

 - Proximal femur fracture.

 - Supine position with the greater trochanter at the edge of the table, this allows the buttock muscles and gluteal fat to fall posteriorly away from the operative plane.